 If you’re interested in making rap beats, electronic dance music, or pop instrumentals, you can get away with only a computer and a mouse or even just a tablet (though I don’t recommend going the tablet route because you can’t grow a lot that way).

 Beyond that, you need a piece of software designed to help you make music.
 These are called Digital Audio Workstations (DAW).
-You've probably heard of a few like Pro Tools, Logic Pro, or Ableton Live.
-If you're on a Mac computer, then you already have the free Garage Band installed, which is still one of the best DAWs out there.
+You’ve probably heard of a few like Pro Tools, Logic Pro, or Ableton Live.
+If you’re on a Mac computer, then you already have the free Garage Band installed, which is still one of the best DAWs out there.

 To recap, the bare minimum you need is: